Absynth-Vibe-Coding/Comfy-UI-Nodes/README.md

 If you enjoy my Absynth Film Look Creator subscribe to my YouTube channel https://www.youtube.com/@Electric-Dreamz/videos thx ;-)

+UPDATE: There is a workaround for editing all presets: just chain 2 of the nodes togehter https://github.com/Absynth-Vibe-Coding/Comfy-UI-Nodes/blob/main/absynth-film-look-creator-node-comfy-ui_5.png

 #########################################################################

 Absynth Film Look Creator v1.0 - A ComfyUI Node